acibis/data_science_citybike/README.md

 - check the number and time of rentals for hour intervals
 - check the id of most popular bike (rented the most)
 - check most popular routes (departure-return)
-- show basic plots
-- show the average weekly/monthly rental's number
-- show the average time for bikes' rentals
-- load the 2018 stations data and check basic info (p.ex. the shape of dataframe)
 - check the number of stations available in 2018
 - show the stations and their capacity on a map
 - find most rented bike and check if it visited all possible stations